DENTAL INTERNSHIP – DENTIST SHADOWING

 Tuition discounts, though rare, are possible with documented financial need; this can be discussed if you are invited to an interview.

 Method of payment (for the application fee and/or tuition):

-Payment may be made via check, credit card or bank wire transfer.
+Payment may be made via check from a U.S. bank, credit card or bank wire transfer.
 Checks should be made payable to 1dentist, LLC.
-We accept Visa and MasterCard.
-It is also possible to wire transfer funds (bank fees for wire transfers cannot be deducted from the payment amount due).
-Note that our email is not secure so contact our office if necessary to make your payment.
+We accept Visa and MasterCard credit cards; you may email your credit card info or call us with this information.
+It is also possible to wire transfer funds (bank fees for wire transfers cannot be deducted from the payment amount due); you may email us for our bank wire transfer account info.
+Note that your email may not be secure so call our office if necessary to make your payment.